Nicatqmov/Andersen-task/README.md

-# Laravel Contact Messages Application
+# Laravel V12 Messages Application

 This is a Laravel-based web application that I built as part of my Andersen task.
-The original task required creating a simple contact form to submit messages, but I extended it by adding full CRUD functionality so users can add, view, edit, and delete messages easily.
+The original task required creating contact form to submit messages, but I extended it by adding full CRUD functionality so users can add, view, edit, and delete messages easily.

 ---